shahriarsajeeb/trendui-react-native/src/components/tabs/README.md

 <Tabs tabs={tabs} enableAnimation={false} />
 ```

+## Support

+If you encounter any issues or have suggestions, please [open an issue](https://github.com/trend-ui/trendui-react-native/issues) on the repository.

+---

 ## License

-This project is licensed under the MIT License.
+This component is licensed under the **MIT License** as part of the TrendUI library.

----

-Enjoy using the Tabs component!
-Contributions and feedback are welcome.